wootfish/eli.sohl.com/drafts/everything-ill-forget-about-semgrep.md

 $ semgrep -e "Crypto.Cipher.AES" -l py

 This will locate uses of the `Crypto.Cipher` library's AES object, even if it is used under a different name.
-This sort of ad-hoc query can be useful for navigating unfamiliar codebases.
+This sort of ad-hoc query is useful as a sort of supercharged grep, and is similarly useful for mapping out unfamiliar codebases at the start of code review.

 The `-l` or `--lang` argument is required, but `generic` is a valid option; that said, it's best to be specific so semgrep can use the best available parser.